 We expect the vast majority of our students to be aiming for at least the level 2 threshold equivalent of 5 higher grade GCSE passes, but most will go well beyond this.

 Key Stage 5 (Years 12-13)

-At FCC staying on to study academic A levels in our Sixth Form is a popular choice with many of our Year 11 students, where they can choose from a broad selection of subjects all taught by specialist teachers.
+Many of our Year 11 students stay on to study academic A levels in our Sixth Form.
+They can choose from a broad selection of subjects all taught by specialist teachers.